 (2) Administrative permit amendments for purposes of the national acid rain portion of the permit will be governed by regulations promulgated under Title IV of the FCAA.

 (3) Administrative permit amendment procedures.
-An administrative permit amendment will be made by the Department consistent with the following:
+An administrative permit amendment will be made by DEQ consistent with the following:

-(a) The owner or operator must promptly submit an application for an administrative permit amendment upon becoming aware of the need for one on forms provided by the Department along with a copy of the draft amendment;
+(a) The owner or operator must promptly submit an application for an administrative permit amendment upon becoming aware of the need for one on forms provided by DEQ along with a copy of the draft amendment;

-(b) The Department will take no more than 60 days from receipt of a request for an administrative permit amendment to take final action on such request, and may incorporate such changes without providing notice to the public or affected States provided that it designates any such permit revisions as having been made pursuant to this rule;
+(b) DEQ will take no more than 60 days from receipt of a request for an administrative permit amendment to take final action on such request, and may incorporate such changes without providing notice to the public or affected States provided that it designates any such permit revisions as having been made pursuant to this rule;

-(c) The Department will issue the administrative permit amendment in the form of a permit addendum for only those conditions that will change;
+(c) DEQ will issue the administrative permit amendment in the form of a permit addendum for only those conditions that will change;

-(d) The Department will submit a copy of the permit addendum to the EPA;
+(d) DEQ will submit a copy of the permit addendum to the EPA;

 (e) The source may implement the changes addressed in the request for an administrative amendment immediately upon submittal of the request;

-(f) If the source fails to comply with its draft permit terms and conditions upon submittal of the application and until the Department takes final action, the existing permit terms and conditions it seeks to modify may be enforced against it.
+(f) If the source fails to comply with its draft permit terms and conditions upon submittal of the application and until DEQ takes final action, the existing permit terms and conditions it seeks to modify may be enforced against it.

-(4) The Department must, upon taking final action granting a request for an administrative permit amendment, allow coverage by the permit shield in OAR 340-218-0110 only for administrative permit amendments made pursuant to 340-218-0150(1)(h) which meet the relevant requirements of 340-218-0050 through 340-218-0240 for significant permit modifications.
+(4) DEQ must, upon taking final action granting a request for an administrative permit amendment, allow coverage by the permit shield in OAR 340-218-0110 only for administrative permit amendments made pursuant to 340-218-0150(1)(h) which meet the relevant requirements of 340-218-0050 through 340-218-0240 for significant permit modifications.

-(5) If it becomes necessary for the Department to initiate an administrative amendment to the permit, the Department will notify the permittee of the intended action by certified or registered mail.
+(5) If it becomes necessary for DEQ to initiate an administrative amendment to the permit, DEQ will notify the permittee of the intended action by certified or registered mail.
 The action will become effective 20 days after the date of mailing unless within that time the permittee makes a written request for a hearing.
 The request must state the grounds for the hearing.
 Any hearing held will be conducted pursuant to the applicable provisions of ORS 183.

 Stat.
 Auth.: ORS 468.020 & 468A.310 Stats.
 Implemented: ORS 468 & 468A Hist.: DEQ 12-1993, f. & cert. ef.
 9-24-93; DEQ 24-1994, f. & ef.
 10-28-94; DEQ 22-1995, f. & cert. ef.
 10-6-95; DEQ 14-1999, f. & cert. ef.
 10-14-99, Renumbered from 340-028-2230; DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01; DEQ 8-2007, f. & cert. ef.
 11-8-07